UNIStim

-UNIStim (or Unified Networks IP Stimulus) is a deprecated Telecommunications protocol developed by Nortel (now acquired by Avaya) for IP Phone (terminals and soft phones) and IP PBX communications.
+UNIStim (or Unified Networks IP Stimulus) is a deprecated telecommunications protocol developed by Nortel (now acquired by Avaya) for IP phone (terminals and soft phones) and IP PBX communications.

-Most manufacturers of IP PBX equipment (Aastra, Alcatel, Avaya...) have followed the same path, developing their own proprietary protocols.
-These protocols are being gradually replaced or complemented by standardized protocols, including H.323, especially SIP.
+Most other manufacturers of IP PBX equipment (Aastra, Alcatel, Avaya, etc.) have followed the same path, developing their own proprietary protocols.
+These protocols are being gradually replaced or complemented by standardized protocols, including H.323 and (especially) SIP.